idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 Property values are read from a CSV file containing property data.
 Monotonically increasing values of pressure and temperature must be included in the data file, specifying the phase space where tabulated fluid properties will be defined.
-An error is thrown if either temperature or pressure data is not included or not monotonic, and an error is also thrown if this UserObject is requested to provide a fluid property outside this phase space.
+An error is thrown if either temperature or pressure data is not included or not monotonic, and an error is also thrown if this object is requested to provide a fluid property outside this phase space.

 This class is intended to be used when complicated formulations for fluid properties (such as